API Connector Add-On for Google Sheets

 - [optional] Type "pageview" into the filter bar at the top.
 This isn't necessary, but it makes the output easier to read

-- Check for multiple versions of the "send pageview" call to Google Analytics, with and without the “gtm” preface.
+- Check for multiple versions of the "send pageview" call to Google Analytics, as shown in the screenshot.

-WordPress enables you to install Google Analytics tracking in many ways.
-The method from #1 can be a starting point to verify if you have multiple instances of the tracking code, but it won't necessarily identify where this code is being fired from.
-To check this you will need to review each place where GA code can be inserted using WordPress:
+The method from #1 will verify if you have multiple instances of the tracking code, but it won't necessarily identify where this code is being fired from.
+To check this you will need to review each place where GA code can be inserted.